awerdich/dentexmodel/README.md

 It combines the functionalities of pip and virtualenv into one tool, providing a smooth and convenient workflow for developers.

-With Pipenv, you can manage project dependencies and the virtual environment easily.
+With Pipenv, project dependencies and the virtual environment can be managed easily.
-It uses a Pipfile and Pipfile.lock to keep track of project dependencies, similar to how package.json works in Node.js projects or Gemfile in Ruby.
+It uses a Pipfile and Pipfile.lock to keep track of project dependencies with package versions, similar to how package.json works in Node.js projects or Gemfile in Ruby.

 ```bash
 # Create a pipenv environment with all dependencies